sarahwheeler/GPA_Calculator/README.md

 # Summary

-`gpa_calculator` is a gem that allows you to input course information and receive a GPA total, as well as a detailed grade report.
+`gpa_calculator` is a command line tool that allows you to input course information and receive a GPA total, as well as a detailed grade report.
 You can provide grades as either letters or percentage scores.

 ## Installation

-In the command, install the gem:
+In the command line, clone the files:

-    $ gem install gpa_calculator
+    $ git clone git@github.com:sarahwheeler/GPA_Calculator.git
+    $ cd GPA_Calculator

 ## Usage

 After installation, simply type:

-		$ gpa_calculator
+		$ bundle exec gpa_calculator

 and you will be prompted to enter your course information.